trd44/nsm-vla-long-horizon-sim/VLM/README.md

-This directory contains the VLM services
+This directory contains the OpenAI API setup.
+Before calling the OpenAI API, make sure you have your OPENAI_API_KEY set up in your environment.